Healthy Teeth, Healthy Pet!

 Other Helpful Products

 A few brands offer seaweed or kelp-based food additives that can help keep your pet plaque free.
-Products like SeaDent and PlaqueOff are powders that can easily be added to your pet’s regular food.
+Add powdered products like SeaDent and PlaqueOff to your pet’s regular food.
 The enzymes in the seaweed and kelp help fight the formation of plaque-causing bacteria.
 A good chew toy can also be useful.
 If you’re having trouble getting your pet used to brushing, try putting some pet-friendly toothpaste on a favorite toy, especially one with teeth-cleaning ridges or bristles.
 The chewing will help clean their teeth while associating the toothpaste with a fun activity!